tamerobots/pwgen/README.md

 $ Comments section

-$ Keyboard press to generate new password
+$ Keyboard shortcut to generate new password

 $ App?